Photo Gallery

 Approach

-Follow the trail up the saddle until you reach the plateau and the terrain levels out.
-Continue to wrap around the mountain and you'll eventually see Fairview bowl.
-A quick detour makes for some amazing turns.
+Follow the signs for Saddleback Pass / Fairview mountain.
+Be aware of overhead hazard and recent avalanche conditions when crossing the slide paths.
+Continue up the saddle until you reach the plateau and the terrain levels out.
+Wrap around the mountain and you'll eventually see Fairview bowl.
 Afterwards there will be a steep descent into Sheol valley.
-You'll notice a series couloirs on the right (north) side.
-Further towards the back once the glacier is in sight will be a wider chute on the right.
-It's an easy but steep skin or bootpack up.
+Further towards the back once the glacier is in sight will be a wider chute on the right (south aspect).
+It's a straightforward skin or bootpack up.

 From there, the descent is obvious.
 After enjoying the 700m ski down, follow tracks that take you towards the main hiking trail by the lake.
 Watch for unaware hikers.